masa-finance/tee-worker/DEVELOPMENT.md

 ## Build

-To build it is reccomended to use Docker.
+To build it is recommended to use Docker.

 ### Building the container image